-For King cab model, lift up the jump seat.
-Refer to "Jump seat (King cab)" in the "Safety-Seats, seat belts and supplemental restraint system" section earlier in this manual.
+For King Cab model, lift up the jump seat.
+Refer to "Jump seat" in the "Safety-Seats, seat belts and supplemental restraint system" section of this manual.

-For Crew cab model, lift up the rear bench seat.
-Refer to "Folding the rear bench seat down" in the "Safety-Seats, seat belts and supplemental restraint system" section earlier in this manual.
+For Crew Cab model, lift up the rear bench seat.
+Refer to "Folding the rear bench seat down" in the "Safety-Seats, seat belts and supplemental restraint system" section of this manual.